MicrosoftDocs/powerbi-docs/powerbi-docs/service-item-contact.md

 This article teaches you how to set contact information for a dashboard or report in Power BI service.

 > [!NOTE]
 > Contact information can be set for items in a classic or new workspace.
-You can't set a contact information for items in your My workspace.
+You can't set contact information for items in your My Workspace.

 You can add multiple users or groups to the contact for an item, these can be:
 * A person